wrjodjana/obsidian-vault/interview/company specific interviews/extrahop.md

 intro
 - cs and statistics junior studying at uiuc
-- internship experiences at a startup doing backend engineering and a unicorn doing data engineering, skills: JavaScript (Node.js), Python, RESTful APIs, SQL
+- internship experiences at a startup doing backend engineering and a unicorn doing data engineering
-- also have some research experience mostly focus on doing ai/ml integration towards web platforms, skills: React, FastAPI, TypeScript, Python
+- also have some research experience mostly focus on doing ai/ml integration towards web platforms

 why extrahop
 - I'm interested in working with larger clients compared to the startups where I was heavily involved in customer-facing roles